 4. Add a reference qualifier of “question=XXXX” where XXXX is the question’s sys_id.

 **Note: which role you add to allow access to read will depend on your instance and security requirements.
-The snc_internal and snc_external roles are good roles to start with.
-Also be sure to check your licensing/subscription to make sure you are not opening yourself up to additional licensing fees.
+The snc_internal and snc_external roles are good roles for a starting point.
+Also, check your licensing/subscription to make sure you are not opening yourself up to additional licensing fees.

 6. (Optional) You may want to deactivate the “Question Choice Related List” client script or modify the if statement in the script to be if (newValue == “3” || newValue == “5” || newValue == “21”) to show the Question Choice related list on list collector variables.